 The word 凄み translates to “amazing” via Google translate.
 Other dictionaries translate it as “intimidating or threatening”, or even “ghastly” or “weird”.
 Great, thanks, dictionary…

 (Chinese readers will recognise the first character as meaning “bitter/cold” or “miserable” in Chinese, pronounced qī in Mandarin.
 Not a very helpful translation either!)

-As for how Kawasaki interprets sugomi in its design language: they say it embodies the spirit of a predator on a hunt, positioned to strike its prey.
-It’s intended to be aggressive and intimidating.
-Kawasaki describes it as “a machine with the palpable energy and appearance of a predatory animal stalking its prey.”
+As for how Kawasaki interprets sugomi in their design language, Kawasaki describes it as “a machine with the palpable energy and appearance of a predatory animal stalking its prey.”

 You can see aspects of sugomi in design elements like

 - The up-swept tail

 While this is apparent in the Z900, it’s more apparent in the Z1000, which is no longer available in the US.